hysteresisck/TEH/site/content/AboutUs/_index.md

       Tom has over 45 years in business, having led seven different companies as well as held the positions of a Company Officer/Board Member with several since 1990.
       Tom is also a mentor to startups at Tech Alpharetta.
 Tom also has published hundreds of business articles to his website CXO-Atlas
     imageUrl: "/img/Tom.png"
-  - heading: "Scott Wold"
+  - heading: "Mike Wach"
     text: >
-      Scott brings over 30 years of sales, marketing, business strategy, and executive leadership experience when mentoring founders of startups.
-      Scott has led three companies as well as sat on the Board for two companies.
-      Scott is also active with several non-profits including Boy Scouts of America, Rotary International, and Kiwanis International
+     Mike Wach is a creative deep-tech engineer and entrepreneur whose 61 issued U.S. patents—licensed by more than 200 companies—span photonics, medicine, diagnostics, computing, and national defense.
+He blends multidisciplinary expertise with a proven record of building breakthrough technologies that challenge the status quo.
+He also brings rare, hands-on patent-law experience, having personally litigated and defended high-stakes IP cases against major corporations.He’s eager to help ambitious startups translate radical ideas into protected, world-changing products.
-    imageUrl: "/img/scott.png"
+    imageUrl: "/img/Wach800x800.png"
   - heading: "Our Members"
     text: >
       Our Members are the vital individuals that attend each meeting to provide help and feedback to the presenters.
+They have reserved an hour out of their day to hear you and give feedback you will find valuable.
-      They are seasoned business leaders to experienced entrepreneurs, who share a common belief in "paying it forward" to help new entrepreneurs and companies succeed.
+      These are seasoned business leaders to experienced entrepreneurs, who share a common belief in "paying it forward" to help new entrepreneurs and companies succeed.
     imageUrl: "/img/Team.png"
 ---